-This blog is the fifth piece in a series by Darrel Falk and David Kerk.
+This blog is the fourth piece in a series by Darrel Falk and David Kerk.
 The previous entry is found here.

 The total collection of an organism’s genes (the genome) is, in essence, the instruction book on how to build its body.
 Furthermore, one can think of the instruction book as having chapters—like a “how-to-build-the-heart” chapter.
 If we investigated the genes which are important in making a heart, the genes used in today’s organisms would be an elaboration of an old “how-to-to-build-a-heart” chapter from an early version of the instruction book, a chapter that has been under continual revision for hundreds of millions of years.
 We would be able to make predictions about what sort of traces would remain from those much earlier heart chapters, and we would be able to determine whether predicted traces really exist.
 In essence what we would predict is this: we would expect to see evidence for certain “old” genes still in use in a similar manner today compared to what would have been the case in the early days of heart “manufacture.”
 Just as the structure of the heart of mammalian embryos goes through stages where the developing heart almost certainly resembles the old heart of ancient organisms (see our previous post), so we would expect to see certain “old” genes still in use as the cells in the developing embryo “read” the heart chapter of the instruction book and proceed to assemble into a heart.

 But what would be an example of an “old” gene, and how would it be possible to recognize one when we saw it?
 That’s our task, and we’ll begin it by reflecting on an old song.